MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Get-MgBetaUserMailTip.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Users.Actions-help.xml Module Name: Microsoft.Graph.Beta.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/get-mgbetausermailtip
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Get-MgBetaUserMailTip

 ## SYNOPSIS
 Get the MailTips of one or more recipients as available to the signed-in user.
-Note that by making a POST call to the getMailTips action, you can request specific types of MailTips tobe returned for more than one recipient at one time.
+Note that by making a POST call to the getMailTips action, you can request specific types of MailTips to\nbe returned for more than one recipient at one time.
 The requested MailTips are returned in a mailTips collection.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserMailTip](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserMailTip?view=graph-powershell-1.0)

 ## SYNTAX